mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gdalbuildvrt.md

 - Make a virtual mosaic from files whose name is specified in a text file `gdalbuildvrt -input_file_list {{path/to/list.txt}} {{path/to/output.vrt}}`

-- Make a RGB virtual mosaic from 3 single-band input files `gdalbuildvrt -separate {{path/to/rgb.vrt}} {{path/to/red.tif}} {{path/to/green.tif}} {{path/to/blue.tif}}`
+- Make an RGB virtual mosaic from 3 single-band input files `gdalbuildvrt -separate {{path/to/rgb.vrt}} {{path/to/red.tif}} {{path/to/green.tif}} {{path/to/blue.tif}}`

 - Make a virtual mosaic with blue background colour (RGB: 0 0 255)